microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wiring.md

 You should see the game selection dialog.

-## Buttons Wiring
+## Wiring

-Squeeze the bundle of wires attached to the buttons through the wires hole.
+Squeeze all the female headers from the inside of the box to the hole for wires.

 ![A bunch of jumper wires sticking out from the center hole on the control panel](/static/hardware/raspberry-pi/cardboard-control-panel/cable-stick.jpg)

-### Connect GROUND pin
+### Connect GROUND pins

 Use the program above to identity which header is ground on the Raspberry Pi.
-Connect the header attached to the bundles of wire to a ground header (header **6** for example).
+You should have **3 female headers** marked with electrical tape to connect on the **GROUND** pins.

-### Connect the all of the buttons except EXIT
+### Connect the all of the buttons except EXIT, MENU

 Use the program to determine which header the buttons go to.
-You can connect them randomly then use the program to reorder them.
+You can connect them randomly then use the program to reorder them:

+* connect a wire to a valid pin location
+* press the buttons until you identity which button this wire connects to
+* move the jumper wire to the correct jumper using the pinout map
+* press the button again to test the correct mapping

+#### ~ hint

+This process is **much** easier if you name each jumper wire using clear tape and a sharpie.

+#### ~

-### Connect EXIT
+### Connect EXIT, MENU

 Use the program to determine which header those buttons go to.

 - [ ] pressing EXIT exits the current game and goes back to the selection screen.

-## Joystick wiring

-For each joystick, squeeze the bundle of cables through the wire hole.

-### Connect GROUND pin

-Use the program above to identity which header is ground on the Raspberry Pi.
-Connect the header attached to the bundles of wire to a ground header (header **6** for example).

-### Connect the rest of the buttons

-Use the program to determine which header the buttons go to.
-You can connect them randomly then use the program to reorder them.
+- [ ] pressing MENU will pop up the game menu